StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/create-a-feeder.md

 Use this procedure to automatically retrieve data at a defined frequency from an external service via an HTTP API call and convert it into alerts in TheHive.

-{!includes/access-feeders.md!}
+{% include-markdown "includes/access-feeders.md" %}

 <h2>Procedure</h2>

-1. {!includes/organization-view-go-to.md!}
+1. {% include-markdown "includes/organization-view-go-to.md" %}

     ---

-2. {!includes/connectors-tab-organization-go-to.md!}
+2. {% include-markdown "includes/connectors-tab-organization-go-to.md" %}

     ---